rizac/stream2segment/README.md

 Stream2segment has been highly tested (current test coverage is above 90%) on Python version >= 3.5+.
 Although automatic continuous integration (CI) systems are not in place, we do our best to regularly tests under new Python and package versions.
-Remember that tests are time consuming (some minutes currently).
+Remember that tests are time-consuming (some minutes currently).
 Here some examples depending on your needs:

 ```